Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 ### In conclusion

-The first lecture explored an approach to designing a machine through software to solve particular types of problems.
-It demonstrated that through good algorithms, we can simulate the ability of decision-making and allow machines to navigate a problem space systematically or use problem-specific knowledge that is encoded into it.
+The first lecture explored an approach to designing and programming a system to solve particular types of problems.
+It demonstrated that through search algorithms, we can simulate the ability of decision-making and allow machines to navigate a problem space systematically or using problem-specific knowledge that is encoded into it.